ChesiLab/CRISPR-Library-Design/README.md

 These scripts take single base pair genomic locations and design an sgRNA library targeting these locations using CRISPick.
 Compatible with human hg19/GRCh37.
-See sgRNA Library Design pdf for underlying motivations for library design and QC.
+See pdf titled **sgRNA Library Design** for underlying motivations for library design and QC.

 ---